SonGoku-2000/GBA-Jam-2022/README.md

 I'm trying to do a pirate adventure and don't know how to be the final game

+October 17

+I change some things of the code that i steal for feline to implement polymorphism, in some of the cases it throws an error until i change some that no idea whats touched, but is now working.

+It's near the final day of the jam and i need find a job, if this code isn't update since this or the next day is because the job.

+In a comment unrelated to the code, if you want to learn c++ and you speak or understand spanish, or you don't mind reading youtube subtitles, I recommend the channel "Devs' Den"

 October 16

 I don't update since october 10, because emotional problems but i'm back.